abelardojarab/intel-fpga-afu/samples/streaming_dma_afu/README.md

 using -f/--decim_factor flag.
 Default is 0 (all traffic is forwarded).

+Note: For this release, we recommend testing with decimation factor = 1 and integral multiples of 2 for data size in loopback mode.

 ## Software Driver Use Model

 ### Streams, Packets and Buffers